zli117/PicoMK/docs/layout_cc.md

 };
 ```

 `kGPIOMatrix` translates the **physical layout** of the keyboard to the GPIO wiring of each key.
 The `G` macro takes two parameters: the row GPIO and column GPIO.
 The `kGPIOMatrix` array has the shape of the maximum layout size so in our case it's 3x3 even though the bottom row only has 2 keys.
 The keys are represented in a row major left to right fasion, so for the bottom row even though in the physical layout the gap is in between the left arrow and right arrow, we still put them together next to each other.
+Each element of the matrix represents the scanning direction for the switch.
+For example `G(0, 11)` means the current flows from pin 0 to pin 11.
+Note that a pin can be either the source or sink on the matrix, as long as it's not both for the same switch.
+In other words, `G(0, 0)` will be invalid, but `G(11, 0)` is fine.
+This allows us to support arbitrary multiplexing wirings.
+See `config/cyberkeeb_2040` for an example of Japanese Duplexing.
+Of course, the hardware design has to ensure no ghosting can happen.

 ```cpp
 static constexpr Keycode kKeyCodes[][3][3] = {